TrajFlow: Learning Distributions over Trajectories for Human Behavior Prediction: Background: Normalizing Flows

-To obtain a sample from the desired complex distribution over outputs $\mathbf{Y}$, one can sample from the base distribution and propagate it in the generative direction through the flow.
-The Probability Density Function (PDF) of the complex distribution can then also be obtained in terms of the PDF of the base distribution as follows:
+In the generative direction, this then allows the drawing of a sample ${\bm{z}_K = F^{-1}(\bm{z}_0)}$ from the desired non-normal distribution over outputs $Z_K$, using a sample $\bm{z}_0$ from $Z_0$.
+The Probability Density Function (PDF) $p_K$ of $Z_K$ can then also be obtained in terms of the PDF $p_0$:

-where $\mathbf{z}$ is a sample from the base distribution and $J_G$ is the Jacobian of the generative transformation $G$.
-The absolute determinant of the Jacobian $|\det J_G(\mathbf{z})|$ quantifies the relative change of volume within a small neighbourhood of $\mathbf{z}$ when transforming it to a sample $\mathbf{y}$ using $G$.
+The absolute determinant of the Jacobian $|\det J_F(\bm{z}_K)|$ quantifies the relative change of volume within a small neighborhood of $\bm{z}_K$ when transforming it to a sample $\bm{z}_0$ using $F$.
 This ensures that the probability mass remains the same between the two distributions.
-The same logic applies for the normalizing tranformations $F$, which performs the inverse transformations of $G$.